urbit/UIPs/UIPS/uip-draft-ford-mark.md

 ## Rationale

-`/#` rune not having an effect is necessary for mark-conversion gate builds, which build mark files as regular files, avoiding a cycle in mark file builds with `+grad` delegation.
+`/#` rune not having an effect if the file is built as a regular Hoon file is necessary for mark-conversion gate builds, which build mark files as regular files, avoiding a cycle in mark file builds with `+grad` delegation.

 ## Backwards Compatibility